DelphiWorlds/Playground/Demos/AdMob/ReadMe.md

 I'm hoping someone can explain why they are not :-)

-**The code/demo was built for Delphi 11, however it might be able to be modified to work in Delphi 10.4.2**
+A [package has been created for Delphi 10.4.x](https://github.com/DelphiWorlds/Playground/tree/main/Packages/D104), as well as a [demo](https://github.com/DelphiWorlds/Playground/tree/main/Demos/AdMob/D104).
+Only RewardedAd has had very basic testing. **It is possible that something else might be broken, as some jars needed to be disabled.**